b-brankovics/grabb/README.md

 	            --type exonerate

-* Or to have paralell runs (threads)
+* Or to have parallel runs (threads)

         --type multi

-* To get the completion creterion for each thread from the refernce file (These creteria overwrite the globally defined creteria.
+* To get the completion criterion for each thread from the reference file (These criteria overwrite the globally defined criteria.
 Write "exhaustive" in the identifier line if exhaustive should be used.)

     (Need to be used together with multi)